Segunda Caida

 Chainz vs. Darren Drozdov

 ER: Chainz was the worker of DOA, but it was pretty surprising to see him (fairly easily) beat Drozdov here.
 I liked the way they ran into each other, liked how Chainz actually made Droz duck on clotheslines, and thought Chainz made good use of his offense.
 He's got a good big boot, and a great high rotation powerslam, and he missed a kneedrop off the middle turnbuckle like he was Bobby Eaton.
 Droz at this point didn't have the poise of a wrestler, not quite blending from one spot to the next very well.
 Did that get better by a year later?
 I honestly don't remember anything about the in ring abilities of 1999 Droz.
-Chainz was gone from WWF this same month, so again it's so weird seeing him get a clean roll up finish, but hey, I'm a Chainz guy.
+Chainz was gone from WWF this same month, so again it's so weird seeing him get a clean win off a Death Valley driver (was that Chainz' finisher?), but hey, I'm a Chainz guy.

 Mark Henry vs. Vader